Geonovum/sospilot/docs/fiware.rst

 	However the Widgets, Operators in WC have no means to add the 'Fiware-Service' Header.

-This problem was posed at StackOverflow : http://stackoverflow.com/questions/33452246/fiware-wirecloud-fiware-service-http-header-needed-for-orion-cb
+This problem was posted at StackOverflow : http://stackoverflow.com/questions/33452246/fiware-wirecloud-fiware-service-http-header-needed-for-orion-cb

 Installing FIWARE - from Source
 ===============================